TL;DR

 LangChain & LCEL

-Use inside nodes for prompt composition, model calling, and output parsing.
+Use inside nodes for prompt composition, model calling, output parsing.

 - • Expressive prompt chaining